JaneliaSciComp/SongExplorer/README.md

 -1 results in a different order for each fold and run;  any other number results in a unique order specific to that number across folds and runs.

-To perform a simple grid search for the optimal value for a particular hyperparameter, first choose how many folds you want to partition your ground-truth data into using `k-fold`.
-Then set the hyperparameter of interest to the first value you want to try and choose a name for the `Logs Folder` such that its prefix will be shared across all of the hyperparameter values you plan to validate.
-Suffix any additional hyperparameters of interest using underscores.
-(For example, to search mini-batch and keep track of kernel size and feature maps, use "mb-64_ks129_fm64".)
+To perform a simple grid search for the optimal value of a particular hyperparameter, first choose how many folds you want to partition your ground-truth data into using `k-fold`.
+More folds permit characterizing the variance better, but take longer to train and also result in fewer annotations to measure the accuracy.
+Ensure that you have at least 10 annotations for each label in the validation set if using many folds.
+Then set the hyperparameter of interest to the first value you want to optimize and use the name of the hyperparameter and it's value as the `Logs Folder` (e.g. "mb64" for a mini-batch size of 64).
+Suffix any additional hyperparameters of interest using underscores (e.g. "mb64_ks129_fm64" for a kernel size of 129 and 64 feature maps).
 If your model is small, use `models_per_job` in "configuration.py" to train multiple folds on a GPU.
 Click the `X-Validate` button and then `DoIt!`.
 One classifier will be trained for each fold, using it as the validation set and the remaining folds for training.
 Separate files and subdirectories are created in the `Logs Folder` that are suffixed by the fold number and the letter "k".
-Plot overlayed training curves with the `Accuracy` button, as before.
-Repeat the above procedure for each of remaining hyperparameter values you want to try (e.g.
-"mb-128_ks129_fm64", "mb-256_ks129_fm64", etc.).
-Then use the `Compare` button to create a figure of the cross-validation data over the hyperparameter values, specifying the prefix that the logs folders have in common ("mb" in this case).
+Plot training curves with the `Accuracy` button, as before.
+Repeat the above procedure for each of remaining hyperparameter values you want to try (e.g. "mb128_ks129_fm64", "mb256_ks129_fm64", etc.).
+Then use the `Compare` button to create a figure of the cross-validation data over the hyperparameter values, specifying for the `Logs Folder` the independent variable (e.g. "mb") suffixed with the fixed hyperparameters of interest (e.g. "mb_ks128_fm64").
 Output are three files:

-* "[suffix]-compare-confusion-matrices.pdf" contains the summed confusion matrix for each of the values tested.
+* "[prefix]-compare-confusion-matrices.pdf" contains the summed confusion matrix for each of the values tested.

-* "[suffix]-compare-overall-params-speed.pdf" plots the accuracy, number of trainable parameters, and training time for each model.
+* "[prefix]-compare-overall-params-speed.pdf" plots the accuracy, number of trainable parameters, and training time for each model.

-* "[suffix]-compare-precision-recall.pdf" shows the final error rates for each model and wanted word.
+* "[prefix]-compare-precision-recall.pdf" shows the final error rates for each model and wanted word.

 Training multiple models like this with the same hyperparameters is not